 Austria, the land of breathtaking mountains, world-renowned Bavarian cuisine, and rich cultural activities.
-Austria boasts a high quality of life and is invariably one of the safest countries in the world.
+Austria boasts a high quality of life and is invariably one of the safest countries in the in Europe.
 If you are seeking a citizenship by investment program, then this European Union country rewards foreign nationals with Austrian citizenship via its distinguished Austria citizenship by investment Program.

 In this citizenship by investment program guide, you’ll learn about: